alexsikorski/raindrops/README.md

         if (input modulo 7 is 0) append 'Plong'
 ```

-No concrete conclusion can be derived from the requirements about the ```'Plong'``` concatenation order but one can assume the order is relative to the three factors in ascending order.
+No concrete conclusion can be derived from the requirements about the ```'Plong'``` concatenation order but one can
+assume the order is relative to the three factors in ascending order.

+### Behaviour Driven Development

+A **BDD** (behaviour driven development) approach had been implemented although not initially, it can still be used by
+future testers who can test the software using **gherkin syntax**.
+Essentially, this syntax allows non-technical testers
+to perform technical tests.

 ###### Authored by Alex Sikorski